-iOS 16 is finally here, and after a few weeks spent messing around in Apple’s best iPhone operating system, we’ve found plenty of features outside of the headline ones Apple revealed.
+iOS 16 is finally here, and after a few weeks spent messing around in Apple’s best iPhone operating system, we’ve found plenty of features, tips and tricks outside of the headline ones Apple revealed.

 Yes, the Lock Screen overhaul is fantastic, as are the widgets to add to it, and deeper integration of Focus Modes is also great.
 But there’s so much more that iOS 16 has to offer just beneath the surface.
 And you should use all of those great features!
 Our iOS 16 review said it "makes picking up your iPhone fun again, and using it is just delightful."